Malaysia Federal Route 222

-Lebuh Persiaran Tun Khalil Yaakob, formerly known as MEC Highway, Federal Route 222, Asian Highway Route AH 142, is a major highway in Pahang, Malaysia.
+Tun Khalil Yaakob Highway (Lebuh Persiaran Tun Khalil Yaakob), formerly known as MEC Highway, Federal Route 222, Asian Highway Route AH 142, is a major highway in Pahang, Malaysia.
 "MEC" stands for the Malaysia Electric Corporation, the first electrical goods company in Malaysia which closed in 2004.
-The highway is part of the Asian Highway Network of route AH 142.
+The highway is part of the Asian Highway Network of route AH142.

 The Kilometre Zero of the Federal Route 222 starts at Gambang junctions.

 At most sections, the Federal Route 222 was built under the JKR R5 road standard, with a speed limit of 90 km/h.

-Interchange, intersection and town lists
+Junction lists

 The entire route is located in Kuantan District, Pahang.